PREVIEW-Boeing's earnings, outlook overshadowed by 787 unknowns

 billion, according to Thomson Reuters I/B/E/S. Perhaps more

-at least three have cut their ratings on the stock which has
+and at least three have cut their ratings on the stock; the

 stave off the effects of U.S. budget sequestration.